tarek20501/student-week-planner/README.md

 you need to go through to set a calendar event all of which are unnecessary for the purpose I need.
 I have not found an app that is simple and quick-to-use to plan when I am doing what.

-## User Stories (bold is what is implemented for phase 1)
+## User Stories
-- **As a student, I want to add my busy time to my weekly planner by drawing red boxes.** (*)
+- As a student, I want to add my busy time to my weekly planner by drawing red boxes. (*)
-- **As a student, I want to add my to-do tasks to my weekly planner by drawing yellow boxes.** (*)
+- As a student, I want to add my to-do tasks to my weekly planner by drawing yellow boxes. (*)
-- **As a student, I want to label the boxes with few words after drawing them and modify the labels later.**
+- As a student, I want to label the boxes with few words after drawing them and modify the labels later.
 - As a student, I want to see the areas where I did not draw any box in green to visualize my free time.
-- **As a student, I want to delete the any box by selecting the box and pressing delete.**
+- As a student, I want to delete the any box by selecting the box and pressing delete.
-- **As a student, I want to modify any box by changing the size of the box or dragging it across the week.**
+- As a student, I want to modify any box by changing the size of the box or dragging it across the week.
 - As a student, I want to save my week plan to a file.
 - As a student, I want to load my week plan from a file.